Overview

 Course Overview

-The course deals with how things become smart and connected as software systems are more and more embedded in our everyday environments, from mobile social networking to managing city resources such as road traffic.
+The course explores how software systems embedded in our everyday environments, connect every day objects and makes them smart.
+This ranges from mobile social networking to managing city resources such as road traffic.
 Dealing with such large-scale, cyber-physical and distributed systems requires novel approaches that address timeliness, safety, privacy and scale challenges.
-The course equips students with the skills and knowledge to tackle such challenges and take up careers in Computer Networking and related areas, which have transformed society over the past 30 years and continue to enable new advances from social networking through the Internet-of-Things to cloud computing.
+The course equips students with the skills and knowledge to tackle such challenges and take up careers in Computer Networking, Software Engineering and related fields, which have transformed society over the past 30 years and continue to enable new advances from Social Networking through the Internet of Things to Cloud Computing.

 Is This Course For Me?